Energy Futures Markets.

 Typically, retail energy suppliers look to calendar strip prices when determining their costs for a fixed-rate retail contract.
 These strips move up and down each trading day with the movement of the underlying monthly contracts.
 Here is an example of the 2020-2025 NYMEX natural gas calendar strips.
 Note that these calendar strips reflect trading days May 7, 2019 through September 24, 2020.

-You might also take notice to the quick increase in the 2021 calendar strip in March 2020 (represented by the turquoise blue line).
+You might also take notice of the quick increase in the 2021 calendar strip in March 2020 (represented by the turquoise blue line).
 As the pandemic came into full swing, future prices drastically increased.

 Understanding how to access this data and interpret it will make you a more effective energy broker.
 You will understand what drives supplier pricing, where it might be going, and how to take advantage of future market dips.